 Grow Brussels Sprouts

-To my mind the humble Brussels Sprout is the Queen of vegetables, full of nutrients and antioxidants, but the main reason I love them is because they taste really good.
+To my mind the humble Brussels Sprout is the Queen of vegetables, the main reason I love them is because they taste really good.
 I know alot ot people complain that they are a 'windy' vegetable, but if they're cooked properly there shouldn't be any gas.

 When I was a kid, parents cooked vegetables to a mush.
 There was the old joke that the Sprouts for Christmas dinner needed to go on the hob around Easter, but then in the 90's things went the other way, and veg became very al dente.
 The thing is with Sprouts, they do need to be reasonably well cooked.
 I find if they're al dente they continue to ferment in your belly!